Carsano/Road2ITD/02_Learning/02_Technical_IT/Development/Front/HTML-CSS/Flexbox.md

 That equals to `flex-grow:1;`, `flex-shrink:1;`and `flex-basis:0;`
 You can also put `flex: 1 1 0;`
-By saying `flex:1`the element should grow the same amount of every other By saying `flex: 2`to a particular element, it will be twice bigger that the other elements in the flex container
+By saying `flex:1`the element should grow the same amount of every other By saying `flex: 2`to a particular element, it will be twice bigger that the other elements in the flex container.

+`flex-shrink`is applied when the flex elements are bigger than the flex container, forcing them to shrink inside it.
+If you don't want items to shrink then put `flex-shrink: 0`